shaniKupiec/Zone-Todo/README.md

 # Zone Todo

-Zone Todo is a mobile app that allows you to manage your daily tasks.
+Zone Todo is a mobile design app that allows you to manage your daily tasks.

 ## Tech
 - React.js